Itheum/architecture-diagrams/live_whitepaper.md

 ## Data NFTs <a name="data-nfts-1"></a>

 Data is an asset in itself and personal data is a “unique asset” as no two personal datasets are the same.
-Highly personal or sensitive datasets can essentially function as an NFT allowing for uniqueness and limited availability.
+Highly personal or sensitive datasets can essentially function as NFTs allowing for uniqueness and limited availability.

-For example, your might want to share your DNA or partial sequencing results under the “research” terms and conditions — but you may want to limit how many buyers can purchase it and use it (controlling distribution)— Data NFTs allow you to do this.
+For example, your might want to share your DNA or partial sequencing results under the “research” terms and conditions — but you may want to limit how many buyers can purchase it and use it (controlling distribution) — Data NFTs allow you to do this.

 To make it more aesthetic to trade, we convert valuable datasets (usually this will be in JSON or data in any another interoperable format) to a unique visual representation of that data (which will be in a deterministic, random image abstract format) — to do this, we use a generative art algorithm for image generation that's based on the unique signature of the data.